 Oil and Gas

-Working on- or offshore in the UK’s oil and gas industry is not for the faint-hearted – it’s a challenging prospect on many levels, but also well rewarded for those with the right skills, and with potential for a productive future
+Although working on- or offshore in the UK’s oil and gas industry might seem a challenging prospect on many levels, it’s also well rewarded for those with the right skills, and has the potential to lead to a productive future.

-The UK still has substantial, potentially recoverable, reserves of oil and gas, but these come with many technical challenges.
-This makes the UK a high-cost province so it is fortunate that, in its most recent Activity Survey, Oil & Gas UK (the trade association for the oil and gas industry), reported record levels of investment in the UK Continental Shelf (UKCS) and forecast an upturn in production – positive news not only for Britain’s energy security but also for employment prospects (see below).
+Although the UK still has substantial, potentially recoverable, reserves of oil and gas, these come with many technical challenges, which makes the UK a high-cost province.
+In light of this, it is fortunate that Oil & Gas UK (OGUK) (the trade association for the oil and gas industry) has reported record levels of investment in the UK Continental Shelf (UKCS) and forecast an upturn in production – positive news not only for Britain’s energy security but also for employment prospects (see below).

 Energy supply is governed by complex and sophisticated ICT systems, so technicians, programmers, designers and trouble-shooters are involved.
 Transporting bulk fuels by road demands specialist transport, licences and safety qualifications.

 Working offshore involves two or three weeks on a rig or installation, followed by equal time at home.
 Offshore installations vary in size, but a typical one houses a core crew of 50 to 100.
 Everyone works shifts, normally of 12 hours’ duration.
 They work close to others in places where there is little space to spend time on their own.
 Working conditions are noisy and dirty; work is outdoors, and likely to involve lifting and carrying heavy weights, and working with powerful machinery.
 However, living quarters are compact but comfortable, food is good and plentiful, and a range of activities are provided for off-duty periods.

 Some of the jobs available offshore are listed in the accompanying box.

 Skill up while serving